-The Starting RIght Child Care Assistance Program (CCAP), adopted in 1998, ensures access to affordable, developmentally appropriate, early childhood education and support services for young children and their families.
+The Starting RIght Child Care Assistance Program (CCAP), adopted in 1998, ensures access to affordable, developmentallyappropriate, early childhood education and support services for young children and their families.
 CCAPs focus is on three crucial supports: providing low to moderate-income families with the financial resources to find and afford quality child care for their children; promoting a stable, regulated, well-qualified provider community; and implementing quality initiatives to enhance the quality of child care in Rhode Island.

-0850.01.02 SCOPE AND PURPOSE
+SCOPE AND PURPOSE

-Rhode Island General Law (RIGL) 42-12-23 designates the Department of Human Services (DHS) as the agency responsible for State programs subsidizing child care services provided to families receiving benefits from the Rhode Island Works Program (RIW) and to low to moderate-income eligible working families.
+Rhode Island General Law (RIGL) 42-12-23 designates the Department of Human Services (DHS) as the principal agency of the State responsible for the planning and coordination of state involvement in the area of child care, including responsibility for State programs subsidizing child care services provided to families receiving benefits from the Rhode Island Works Program (RIW) and too low to moderate-income eligible working families.
 Accessible, affordable high quality child care benefits a strong RI economy by supporting today's workers and providing children, our future workforce, a strong foundation for learning.
-The Child Care Assistance Program (CCAP) maintains its efforts to transform the State's child care subsidy programs to fulfill the comprehensive goals of Starting RIght.
+The Child Care Assistance Program (CCAP) maintains its efforts to transform the State's child care subsidy programs to fulfill the comprehensive goals of Starting Right.
 Accordingly, the purpose of the Child Care Assistance Program is to:

-- Create an integrated system of child care assistance programs that ensures the seamless delivery of services to eligible children through age twelve (12) or through age eighteen (18) if disabled; - Ensure families have access to high quality child care and can focus on their own work with confidence without worrying about the safety of their children; - Assist families in obtaining child care assistance by standardizing the CCAP eligibility requirements, streamlining enrollment and payment procedures, and expanding the range of child care providers approved to participate in the program; - Ensure that all children participating in the CCAP receive safe, developmentally appropriate, quality child care; - Facilitate the development of a network of child care facilities and skilled and stable care givers/providers capable of delivering early education and enhanced child care services to support young children from income eligible families; and - Respond to the diverse needs of children and families by supporting the development of a diverse array of high quality and affordable program models and services.
+Create an integrated system of child care assistance programs that ensures the seamless delivery of services to eligible children through age twelve (12) or through age eighteen (18) if disabled;

+Ensure families have access to high quality child care and can focus on their own work with confidence without worrying about the safety of their children;

+- Assist families in obtaining child care assistance bystandardizing the CCAP eligibility requirements, streamlining enrollment and payment procedures, and expanding the range of child care providers approved to participate in the program; - Ensure that all children participating in the CCAP receive safe, developmentally appropriate, quality child care: - Facilitate the development of a network of child care facilities and skilled and stable care givers/providers capable of delivering early education and enhanced child care services to support young children from income eligible families; and Respond to the diverse needs of children and families by supporting the development of a diverse array of high quality and affordable program models and services.